wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 true, if the compiler aligns every basic block to 16-byte boundaries, since the pre-decoder will not proceed to fetch the next block before finishing the current block.
 Even in the cases that this cannot be satisfied, a comment in decoder.c claims that the error should be small.

+Current pre-decoder cycle is stored in a local variable `pcyc`, beginning from zero. `pblk` stores the relative block number of the 16-byte block the current instruction resides in, starting from the beginning of the basic block. `pcnt` stores the number of instructions that have been pre-decoded. `psz` stores the number of bytes that have been pre-decoded.
+We iterate over all instructions in the current basic block.
+We scan the maximum instruction "prefix" that: (1) is smaller than 16 bytes; (2) contains less than six instructions; and (3) does not cross 16 byte boundary.
+Note that condition (1) and (3) are not entirely identical, since the basic block may not begin at 16-byte boundary.
+We assign pre-decoder cycle to instructions by updating the array `predecCycle` using the current value of `pcyc`.
+If any of the above three conditions could not hold, we increment `pcyc`, indicating that the pre-decoder must process the following instructions in the next cycle.